ravikesh4/flutter_templates/chat_ui/README.md

 - Beautifully designed UI templates for chat applications
 -  Customizable components to fit your app's specific needs
 -  Easy-to-use features that enhance user engagement and retention
--  Seamless integration with Firebase for real-time messaging
 -  Cross-platform compatibility for both iOS and Android

 ## Getting Started